xebialabs/xebialabs.github.com/releases/3.0/reports.markdown

 The reports browser shows all available report types.
 Deployit supports two report types:

 * **Deployed Applications per Environment**.
 Shows all deployed applications that were deployed in a certain environment at a particular date.
-* **Deployments per Data Range**.
-Shows all deployments performed with Deployit in a particular data range.
+* **Deployments per Date Range**.
+Shows all deployments performed with Deployit in a particular date range.

 Click on a report type to create a report of the specified type.